Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution: The procedure of resolution for a sheaf. The procedure of resolution for a family of sheaves. Preliminaries

+\section{The procedure of resolution for a sheaf.
+The procedure of resolution for a family of sheaves.
+Preliminaries}

+In the whole of the text of the present article a {\it scheme} is a Noetherian algebraic scheme of finite type over an algebraically closed field of zero characteristic.
+The scheme can be non-reduced if the opposite is not stated.
+The scheme morphism $f\colon X\to Y$ is called {\it birational} if there are non-empty open subschemes $X_0\subset X$ and $Y_0 \subset Y$ such that the morphism $f$ includes into the commutative diagram where $f_0$ is an isomorphism.

 Let $S$ be a scheme over a field $k$ and $E$ be a coherent $\OO_S$-module.
-The following procedure is mentioned as a resolution of $E$: \begin{itemize} \item a surjective morphism of $k$-schemes $\sigma\colon \widetilde S \to S.$ In this paper $\sigma$'s will be birational morphisms; \item a transformation taking the $\OO_S$-module $E$ to a locally free $\OO_{\widetilde S}$-module $\widetilde E$.
+The following procedure is mentioned as {\it a resolution of the sheaf} $E$: \begin{itemize} \item a surjective morphism of $k$-schemes $\sigma\colon \widetilde S \to S.$ In this paper all the morphisms $\sigma$ are birational; \item a transformation taking the $\OO_S$-module $E$ to a locally free $\OO_{\widetilde S}$-module $\widetilde E$.
 In the present paper the transformations are of the form $E \mapsto \sigma^\ast E/\tors$, where $\tors$ is either the usual torsion sheaf or some generalization of the torsion to be defined below (Section \ref{s5}). \end{itemize}